 What does compassion mean?

-To me, it means showing empathy, even when it is hard to understand.
+To me a therapist in Spokane, WA, it means showing empathy, even when it is hard to understand.
 It means giving someone a chance even after you have been hurt.
 It means comforting even when it is difficult.

 My guess is that many of us feel that compassion is something we must give and receive to others.
 We search for friends and family who can empathize with what we are going through.
 We hope for a second chance when our emotions get the best of us and we respond angrily or annoyed.
 We crave comfort from someone to take the pain away.
 All of this is definitely true.
 We need compassion in our relationships to feel understood and connected.